mkraft/batcher-go/readme.md

 # Batcher Go

-Converts a heterogeneous or homogeneous stream into categorized batches.
+Converts a stream into categorized batches.

 ## Install